Baltimore Lawyer for Broken Bones from a Car Accident

 Fibula fractures are breaks to the smaller of the two bones in the lower leg.
 Fractures of the fibula may occur along with a tibia fracture or a broken ankle.
 Fibula or calf bone stress fractures are common among athletes but more serious breaks can occur in auto accidents.

 Although most fibula fractures heal with the correct treatment, as is the case with all fractures, there is a danger of longer-term conditions like degenerative and traumatic arthritis, abnormal deformities, and permanent disability of the ankle.

 The femur, or thighbone, is the longest, strongest, and heaviest bone in the body Notwithstanding its strength, the femur can fracture during a high-impact collision.

 This is a very serious injury. the femur supports all of the body’s weight during many activities, such as walking, running, and standing.

 Rib fractures are fairly common in Maryland auto wrecks.
-They can be caused by the airbag, a steering wheel or seat belt during a high impact collision.
-Rib fractures are typically caused by an impact to the chest area during the collision.
+They can be caused by the airbag, a steering wheel, or a seat belt during a high-impact collision.
+Rib fractures are typically caused by an impact on the chest area during the collision.

 The rib cage protects important organs. it encloses the body’s thoracic cavity, which contains the lungs.
 Rib fractures often take months to heal. the lower ribs are more flexible than the upper ribs and are more susceptible to injury during an accident.